 Right around the corner on Sala Daeng, you will find a tiny, hole in the wall coffee shop which makes great coffee that is a lot cheaper than Starbucks and even gives you a discount card (unfortunately I didn’t fill mine before I left).
 As Silom Studios only offers instant coffee, this might be the place for all the coffee fanatics.

 I was so pleasantly surprised by Chinatown, Bangkok this time.
-It is not only one of the oldest parts of town, it has also preserved its heritage and culture rather well.
+It is not only one of the oldest parts of town but has also preserved its heritage and culture rather well.
 By now I have been to Bangkok so many times that little surprises me; not the tuk-tuks, not the splendor of the temples and definitely not the fried scorpions on Khao San.
 But Chinatown was full of surprises and quirky things (at least to my German eyes) to discover and I loved just walking around.

 The main road, Yaowarat Road, is a foodie’s paradise and then there is Soi Nana.
 Not to be confused with Nana which has a very different vibe as this is known for strip clubs and evening entertainment while Soi Nana in Chinatown is understated and cool.
 As it is, my two favorite Airbnbs in Bangkok are located right here.